pprunty/pprunty.github.io/posts/04-nextjs-pwa.md

   "description": "Software, education, consultations & creative media." // This will be the description for your PWA }
 ```

+**Please delete the comments in this JSON or it will prevent the json from working correctly.
+The comments are to emphasize importance of certain fields.**

 Additionally, you must have the following tag: `<meta name="theme-color" content="#317EFB"/>` defined in the `<head>` of
 your application for all routes/pages.
 This can be done in NextJS by adding this tag in the `<head>` section of the `_app.tsx` file, or